Embedded Trefftz discontinuous Galerkin methods: Comparison to Hybrid DG

-We saw in the previous applications that the embedded Trefftz DG approach has two applications: First, it can be seen as an acceleration technique to reduce the costs of DG methods when solving linear systems.
-Second, the restriction of the DG space to a suitable subset can also have an effect on the stability of the method, cf. the Helmholtz example in \cref{sec:helm}.
+We saw in the previous examples that the embedded Trefftz DG approach has two applications: First, it can be seen as an acceleration technique to reduce the costs of DG methods when solving linear systems.
+Second, the restriction of the DG space to a suitable subset can also have an effect on the stability of the method, cf. the Helmholtz problem in \cref{sec:helm}.
 For the former aspect alternative approaches exists.
 One technique that became very popular in the last decade is the class of Hybrid DG methods, see \cite{cockburn2016static,cockburn2009unified,egger2008hybrid}.
-In Hybrid DG methods additional unknowns are introduced on the element interfaces in order to allow for a decoupling of element unknowns.
-Elements unknowns can then be removed from global linear systems by static condensation reducing the globally coupled \ndofs~(asymptotically for increasing $p$) from $\mathcal{O}(p^d)$ to $\mathcal{O}(p^{d-1} )$ and thereby reducing the computational costs dramatically.
-We saw that the embedded Trefftz method achieves the same asymptotics, however the final unknowns are not associated with element interfaces, but elements.
-In \cref{fig:schemecompare} we sketch the different $\dofs$ involved in the different methods for $p=3$.
+In the remainder of this section we want to shed some light on the comparison between the two approaches.
+To this end, we will first recap the structure of HDG method and make a rough conceptual comparison especially in terms of asymptotic complexity in \cref{sec:hdg:introduction} and afterwards compare the methods on the scalar examples from \cref{sec:poi} and \cref{sec:adv} and close the section with a rough conclusion.